itggot-samuel-bach/VT_Avg/README.md

 Handles all communication between the app and the Västtrafik API.

 #### mapmaker.py
-Holds one class for displaying routes in a google map.
+Holds everything necessary for displaying routes in a google map.